Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-consumer-credential-resource.md

 ## Provision a consumer and credential

-First, create a credential Secret:
+1. create a credential Secret:

 {% include_cached /md/kic/key-auth.md kong_version=page.kong_version credName='kotenok-key-auth' %}

-Second, create a KongConsumer resource that uses the Secret:
+1. create a KongConsumer resource that uses the Secret:

 {% include_cached /md/kic/consumer.md kong_version=page.kong_version credName='kotenok-key-auth' %}

   Credential Secrets include a `kongCredType` key, whose value indicates what authentication plugin the credential is for, and keys corresponding to the fields necessary to configure that credential type (`key` for `key-auth` credentials).

 ## Use the credential